mcuntz/pyeee/docs/source/userguide.rst

 uniformly distributed parameters between a lower bound and an upper bound.

-The implementation of Morris' Elementary Effects :func:`~pyjams.screening.screening` in the Python library :mod:`pyjams` allows sampling parameters from other distributions than uniform distributions.
+This implementation of Morris' Elementary Effects :func:`~pyeee.screening.screening` allows sampling parameters from other distributions than uniform distributions.
 For example, a parameter :math:`p` might have been determined by repeated experiments.
 One can hence determine the mean parameter :math:`\overline{p}` and calculate the error of the mean :math:`\epsilon_p`.
 This error of the mean is actually the standard deviation of the distribution of the mean.
-One would thus sample a normal distribution with mean :math:`\overline{p}` and a standard deviation :math:`\epsilon_p` for the parameter :math:`p` for determining Morris' Elementary Effects.
+One would thus sample a normal distribution with mean :math:`\overline{p}` and a standard deviation :math:`\epsilon_p` for the parameter :math:`p` to calculate Morris' Elementary Effects.

-:func:`~pyjams.screening.screening` allows all distributions of mod:`scipy.stats`, given with the keyword `dist`.
+:func:`~pyeee.screening.screening` allows all distributions of mod:`scipy.stats`, given with the keyword `dist`.
 The parameters of the distributions are given as a list of tuples with the keyword `distparam`.
-The lower and upper bounds change their meaning if `dist` is given for a parameter: :func:`~pyjams.screening.screening` samples uniformly the Percent Point Function (ppf) of the distribution between lower and upper bound.
+The lower and upper bounds change their meaning if `dist` is given for a parameter: :func:`~pyeee.screening.screening` samples uniformly the Percent Point Function (ppf) of the distribution between lower and upper bound.
 The percent point function is the inverse of the Cumulative Distribution Function (cdf).
 Lower and upper bounds